joakimk/devbox-tools/README.md

 ### Background

 This tool was created because I've successfully used similar scripts in the past to automate Vagrant VM's, but as the number of VM's grew it became a bit unpractical to manage them all.
-Having a single VM for many of the projects (and smaller libraries) has turned out to work really well.
+Having a single VM for most of the projects (and smaller libraries) has turned out to work really well.

 ### Setting up your devbox repo